amith7025/Real-madrid-2021-22-performance/README.md

 # Real Madrid Champions League Performance - 2021-2022

 ## Overview
-This PowerBI presentation provides insights into the performance of Real Madrid players during the 2021-2022 UEFA Champions League season.
+This PowerBI report provides insights into the performance of Real Madrid players during the 2021-2022 UEFA Champions League season.
 It utilizes data visualizations to showcase key metrics, player statistics, and team performance throughout the tournament.

 ## Features
 - Comparative analysis of key metrics for each player.